diegochagas/calendar/README.md

-# calendar
+# Calendar

-An JavaScript calendar application built to test my skills with HTML, CSS and JavaScript
+An JavaScript calendar application built to test my skills.

+# Technologies used

+HTML, CSS and JavaScript